 Introduction to Geography I

-(same as the former Geography 1010) is an introduction to Geography incorporating concepts, skills and techniques used by the geographer to understand the Earth as the home of man.
+is an introduction to Geography incorporating concepts, skills and techniques used by the geographer to understand the Earth as the home of man.
 The major emphasis of the course is placed on man-environmental ecological systems.
 The course will include seminars and practical work.

 CR: the former Geography 1010

 Introduction to Geography II